Inapplicability of the TVOR Method to USHMM Data Outlier Identification: Data Processing and Analysis Issues

-Let us describe just several examples.
-The authors of \citep{BanEle21} consider both lists ID 20492 and ID 20493 in their dataset, and even mention ID 20492 as the list with the third highest $d''$ score \citep[Sec.~IV-D3]{BanEle21}.
-However, those two lists are essentially the same \citep{USH20492,USH20493}.
+{Among the remaining 33\% of the lists, there are additional obvious errors.} The authors of \cite{BanEle21} consider both lists ID 20492 and ID 20493 in their dataset, and even mention ID 20492 as the list with the third highest $d''$ score \cite[Sec.~IV-D3]{BanEle21}.
+However, those two lists are essentially the same \cite{USH20492,USH20493}.
 They both contain data from the registration cards of Jewish refugees in Tashkent.
-Their only difference, apart from three entries (out of 148 688 in the dataset) missing from one of the lists, is that one list is in the Latin alphabet, while the other is in Cyrillic.
+Their only difference, apart from three entries (out of 148 688) missing from one of the lists, is that one list is in the Latin alphabet, while the other is in Cyrillic.
 The dataset also considers lists ID 45680 and ID 45681 separately.
-However, when names not associated with a year of birth are removed, those two lists are entirely the same.
+However, when names not associated with a year of birth are removed, those two lists are entirely the same \cite{BanEle20}. {Naturally, the true extent --- and thus effect --- of the dataset contamination is likely impossible to measure given all the noted flaws in the dataset and the analysis of \mbox{\cite{BanEle21}}.}

-The largest list in the dataset is list ID 25274, \textit{The Elders of the Jews in the \L\'{o}d\'{z} Ghetto}.
-However, that list is itself compiled from 14 440 sublists which have their own IDs in the USHMM registry (some without accessible years of birth) \citep{USH25274}.
-Nonetheless, the data analysis in \citep{BanEle21} considers these lists separately, in addition to the large list.
-Given that the total number of lists in the USHMM registry at the time of writing \citep{BanEle21} seems to have been around 46 000 (most without accessible years of birth), we imprecisely estimate that around one third of all lists in the dataset of \citep{BanEle21} are actually parts of the large \L\'{o}d\'{z} Ghetto list.
-Whatever the exact number, omissions such as the ones described skew the dataset by adding hundreds of thousands of duplicated entries.

-We finally consider the element of the claims of \citep{BanEle21} that has little to do with statistics.
-As corroboration of their identification of potential problems with the Jasenovac list, \citep[Sec.~IV-F]{BanEle21} and \citep[Sec.~IV-G]{BanEle21} mention three of its inconsistent entries.
+We finally consider the element of the claims of \cite{BanEle21} that has little to do with statistics.
+As {corroboration} of their identification of potential problems with the Jasenovac list, \cite[Sec.~IV-F]{BanEle21} and \cite[Sec.~IV-G]{BanEle21} mention three of its inconsistent entries.
 The three entries describe individuals who are apparently likely to not have been in the Jasenovac camp.
-Without going into the merit of the listings for those three individuals, we first note that the dataset's Jasenovac list has more than 78 000 entries; it is reasonable to expect that any list of 78 000 people will have hundreds of errors.
+Without going into the merit of the listings for those three individuals, we first note that the dataset's Jasenovac list has more than 78~000 entries; it is reasonable to expect that any list of 78~000 people will have dozens of errors.